andrealani/ShockFitting/README.md

 ============

 This will be a modular shock fitting code to be plugged to arbitrary CFD codes.

 For the moment, it is just work in progress, nothing usable is ready yet.

+You can mon itor progress in the wiki.